cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 The most popular errors and solutions:

-1. Your PHP Handler does not support CLoudLinux PHP Selector
+1. Your PHP Handler does not support CLoudLinux OS Shared PHP Selector

 ![](/images/Issue1.png)